 Though sometimes diet can be a difficult or tense topic, the medical community has long understood the link between good nutrition and optimal physical health.
 The emergence of new research continues to demonstrate clearly what we have long suspected to be true, because of our experiences: there are direct links between an adolescent’s diet and their emotional and behavioral health.
 Essentially, what teens are eating is inevitably going to affect the way they feel.
 Just as with any other factors or forms of exposure, these effects are going to be greater in some teens than others.
 Some teenagers can get away with copious amounts of junk food throughout their adolescence and because of a combination of their genetic make-up, metabolism, and perhaps also some luck, neither their physical or mental health is noticeably negatively effected.
 However, especially in teens that are susceptible to Mental Health Disorders because of their presence hereditarily, diet can play a powerful factor.
 This can be especially true in teens that are also currently dealing with imbalance and/or strong fluctuations of their hormones, as diet can also contribute- either negatively or positively- to the endocrine system.

-When we use diet and nutrition as positive forces in an adolescent’s treatment plan, there are multiple resources available to support the work we’re doing in other areas.
+When we use diet and nutrition as positive forces in an adolescent’s treatment plan as is the teen nutritional evaluation, there are multiple resources available to support the work we’re doing in other areas.
 In fact, there is ample evidence to suggest that diet can be used to effectively reduce drug cravings, depression, anxiety, sleep disorders, ADD/ADHD and other disorders.
 This can include such approaches as removing or adding certain foods to the diet, adding vitamins or supplements that may help with symptoms and/or ease the side effects of medication, help with insomnia, and improve and balance energy levels.
 As with so many of the different treatment tools we implement at Paradigm, we believe that the positive effects this nutrition planning can have in teens’ lives lasts not only during their treatment, but extends beyond, into their daily lives.
 As teens learn a number of different techniques to face their own struggles and triggers moving forward, implementing nutrition can be a tangible way for them to support their own health and overall well-being.